rjb75/databases-project/README.md

 ## Frontend

 The frontend is currently a typescript React app.
+The bundle is currently packaged using webpack.

+Yarn is recommended for package management.
+To install dependencies `cd` into the `frontend` folder and run `yarn install`

+To run the backend, first make sure the `ENV` is set in the `.env` file.
+Set to `production` to enable single optimized builds or set to `development` to enable live development builds.
+Compile the frontend using `yarn start` and then run the backend to serve the application.